↑

 • Air fry for 8 minutes.
 Turn the chicken over and spray lightly with oil again.
 Air fry for another 7 minutes.
 At this point the chicken might be golden and crispy, or it might need another 5 minutes (it depends on your particular air fryer).
 In my air fryer I usually cook for another 5 minutes (so 20 minutes in total).

-Pan frying the chicken (if air frying, see above)
+Pan frying the chicken (alternative to air frying)

 • Heat up about 2 tablespoons olive oil in a large frying pan.
 When the oil is quite hot, add the chicken.